 On Tuesday, October 2, 2018, a female wolf was transported by the NPS boat BEAVER from Grand Portage, Minnesota, and released in the park.
 On Thursday, October 4, another female wolf was flown on the US Fish and Wildlife Service Kodiak airplane to the island and carried by park staff over a hiking trail to the release site.
 This brings the total number of wolves relocated since Sept.
 24, 2018, to four at this time.

-The wolf released on Tuesday, October 2, 2018, weighed approximately 70 pounds and showed signs of having had pups in the past, and was approximately 5 years old.
+The wolf released on Tuesday, October 2, 2018, weighed approximately 70 pounds and showed signs of having had pups in the past, and was approximately 4 or 5 years old.
 Once on the island, the wolf waited in the crate for less than an hour before leaving her crate.
 The wolf released on Thursday (an approximately 2 year old female wolf weighing 51 pounds) remained in the transport crate until the morning before silently slipping away, obviously terrified.

 Of sixteen different wolves that were captured on the Grand Portage Chippewa reservation, seven were collared.
 Four of the seven collared wolves captured on the Grand Portage Reservation were transported to Isle Royale.
 The four wolves were examined by wildlife veterinarians, documented, tagged and fitted with tracking collars.
 They were deemed generally healthy, between the ages of two and five, and not from the same pack.